 Another great option is Moraine Lake Shoreline Trail.
 It will get you away from the crowds, no elevation gain, 1.8 miles, super easy.
-Bring a carrier if you have a baby, especially for the Rockpile hike.
+Bring a carrier instead of a stroller if you have a baby.

 At 7 PM, there were only 3-4 couples in the entire restaurant when we were there.

-You can bring your own canoe/kayak to the Moraine Lake (there is no boat launch, but parking is very close to the water) or rent it for 95$ per hour (closing at 5 PM).
-It’s a great escape from the crowds and the scenery is breathtaking!
+To explore Lake Moraine further, rent a canoe for 95$ per hour (closing at 5 PM).
+Or bring your own canoe/kayak, at no charge (there is no boat launch, but parking is very close to the water).
+Canoe riding is a great escape from the crowds and the scenery is breathtaking!

 Thanks for reading and have fun!